Otemba/paypal-to-eth/mining/README.md

 Image: If you want more details than continue the non-blocking ping-pong till the miners of Ethereum finished their work.

 ## Staging the development process
 We suggest that you start in test mode using "localhostOtemba" and skip the slow PayPal dialog in stage one.
 You can control this with the json-element "test".
-When you are done and want to see the payment in practice, then please contact us for a sandbox and a production account with PayPal.
-The security concept of PayPal forces that you tell us from which server your customers will receive your pages.
+When you are done and want to see the payment in practice, then please contact us for a sandbox account with PayPal.

 # If you did not find the time to read all that stuff
-Otemba offers a ready to use CORS enabled REST server that offers the payment processing and mining via PayPal for new or existing contracts in Ethereum.
+Otemba offers a ready to use CORS enabled REST server that offers the payment processing and mining via PayPal for new Contracts in Ethereum.
 That means that you do not need to implement a backend yourself.

 You will need a contract's ABI and data that you may copy from the very smart compiler http://remix.ethereum.org.
 You also need to provide the contract's arguments.